 George Rayner Hoff was born on 27 November 1894 at Braddan on the Isle of Man, UK.
-Hoff’s father was a woodcarver and stonemason who restored old buildings; he later moved the family to Nottingham, where Rayner trained with his father while still at school.
+Rayner Hoff’s father was a woodcarver and stonemason who restored old buildings.
+He later moved the family to Nottingham, where Rayner Hoff trained with his father while still at school.
 At 15 he began studying drawing, modelling, architecture and design at the Nottingham School of Art.

-In 1915 Rayner Hoff enlisted in the army and arrived in France in December 1916.
+In 1915 Rayner Hoff enlisted in the army and arrived at Etaples in the Par-de-Calais area in northern France in December 1916.
 In 1917 he was transferred to the Royal Engineers topographical unit, where he spent the remainder of the war creating maps from aerial photographs.
-(Read more about Hoff's war service).
-After the Armistice he spent a number of months with the British army in Cologne before going to London to study sculpture under Francis Derwent Wood at the Royal College of Art (RCA); he returned to Nottingham in 1920 to marry artist Annis Mary Briggs.
+Read more on Rayner Hoff's war service.
+After the Armistice in November 1918 he spent a number of months with the British army in Cologne before moving to London to study sculpture under Francis Derwent Wood at the Royal College of Art; he returned to Nottingham in 1920 to marry artist Annis Mary Briggs.

-Hoff began exhibiting his sculptures in 1920, won first prize in sculpture at the RCA in 1921, and in 1922 received an Associateship of the Royal College of Art (ARCA) In 1923 he won the Prix de Rome, which funded three years in Italy and enabled him to further his classical training.
-After being recommended for a teaching post in Sydney, he left Romeafter three months, and arrived in Australia in July 1923.54 He began work as head teacher of drawing, modelling and sculpture at East Sydney Technical College, Darlinghurst (later the National Art School), where he also established a private studio.
+Rayner Hoff began exhibiting his sculptures in 1920, in 1921 he won first prize in sculpture at the Royal College of Art, the world's most influential postgraduate institution of art and design, and in 1922 received an Associateship of the Royal College of Art (ARCA).
+In 1923 he won the Prix de Rome, which funded three years in Italy and enabled him to further his classical training.
+After being recommended for a teaching post in Sydney, he left Rome after three months, and arrived in Australia in July 1923.
+He began work as head teacher of drawing, modelling and sculpture at East Sydney Technical College, Darlinghurst (later the National Art School), where he also established a private studio.
 Some commentators have suggested that his appointment was designed to assist with the anticipated demand for war memorials.

 Hoff used the Art Deco style through the inter-war period to "modernise the past for the present".
 In doing so, he and his students expressed Australia’s postwar optimism and national fervour.